 - drought conditions threaten bee food sources; and

 - as a result of globalisation, bees are threatened by more and more diseases and viruses.

 What can we do to help save bees?

 - Make sure you have bee-friendly plants in your garden.
-Candide is a gardening app that connects gardeners with a community of other plant lovers, and provides information on which flowering plants attract this friendly yellow-and-black creature.
+Candide is a gardening app that connects gardeners with a community of other plant lovers and provides information on which flowering plants attract this friendly yellow-and-black creature.
 Learn more about Candide.

-- Use the app to see which weeds should rather stay put than being pulled up.
+- Use the app to see which weeds should rather stay put than be pulled up.
 Some weeds provide nectar and pollen to bees at the beginning of winter when other food sources might be scarce.